JPWS2013/16413-fa2022-project/README.md

 \end{align*}
 $$

 The decision variables in the optimization problem are the angles of each arm joint at each time step.
 The decision variables are stored in the matrix $J_{i,t}$ where $j_{i,t}$ represents the joint angle of th $i$-th joint at the $t$-th timestep.
 Our cost function seeks to minimize the sum of all joint angle displacments over all joints and all timesteps.
+Fundementally, this means we are trying to minimize the distance all links in the arm move, and by extension, minimize the distance the end effecto needs to travel to reach its goal.
 We start by creating a constraint which limits each joint to within its manufacturer specified limits at each time step.
 We also express a constraint which limits each joint at the first timestep to its starting position, as well as a constraint which limits each joint at the last timestep to its end position.
 We use upper and lower angle bounds for each joint to accomplish the preceding constraints.
 We then express constraints which prevent the end effector from entering the bounds of the robot base and the cabinets.
 We do this using the function $f(j_{0:6,t})$ which we define as a forward kinematics function which returns the cartesian coordinates of the end effector at timestep $t$ from the joint angles $j_{0:6}$.
 Finally, we express the constraints which limit the maximum angular displacment per timestep length to the manufacturer specified maximum joint angular velocity (2.62 rad/s for the first three joints, and 5.25 rad/s for the last four).
 While we included collision constraints in our formal problem definition, in the code implementation of the solver we choose not to include collision constraints.
 This is because we did not experience collisions in our optimum plan for our choosen task even with collision constraints relaxed, therefore, we removed them to reduce complexity,

 ### Key Files and Functions ###
 ```traj_opti_solver.py``` implements the above problem formulation using pydrake's SNOPT solver. <br>